Birkenshaw, North Lanarkshire

 Birkenshaw is a village in North Lanarkshire, Scotland, to the east of Glasgow, and in proximity to Uddingston, Tannochside and Viewpark.
-Historically part of Lanarkshire Birkenshaw is largely a housing estate, but is more widely known for the Birkenshaw trading estate, popular with couples on weekends for its range of DIY, electrical and furniture stores.
-Birkenshaw is considered as part of Viewpark and is contained within the Greater Glasgow conurbation.
+Historically it is part of Lanarkshire.
+Largely a residential area, it is more widely known for the Birkenshaw Trading Estate (Rannoch Road) which contains a range of DIY, electrical and furniture stores.
+It is sometimes considered as part of Viewpark and is contained within the Greater Glasgow conurbation.

 It gained some notoriety after Peter Manuel, the "beast of Birkenshaw", committed some murders there.